Santo Domingo Nightlife | The 9 Best Bars and Clubs in 2022

 The scene is unpretentious, with cheaper booze and no covers, unlike other places in town.
 Nevertheless, for me, it just doesn’t have the same level of excitement that I find in Zona Colonial or Naco.

 One of the best things about nightlife in Santo Domingo is how cheap it is.
 Sure, you can spend some money, but you don’t have to!

 Here’s a quick breakdown of how much nightlife costs in the capital:

-After spending countless nights out in Santo Domingo over the course of nearly six months and two extended trips in the country, I put together a list of my favorite spots.
+After spending countless nights out in Santo Domingo over the course of nearly six months, I’ve put together a list of my favorite after-dark haunts.

 I spent most of my time in Zona Colonial and Piantini – so this list reflects that.
 Avenida Venezuela can be fun, but I prefer my Zona Colonial nightlife.

 Here’s the best places to party for young gringos looking to have a good time in Santo Domingo: